rehierl/node-tree-outliner/1-basics/2-2-sets-of-sets.md

 however disjoint to any set, and as such not required to be a subset of the other set (even though the empty set is a subset to any set).
-It can therefore not be stated that "two sets within a consistent setup are either disjoint, ex-or one set is a subset of the other", because the empty set always fulfills both aspects at the same time (i.e. a singularity).
+It can therefore not be stated that "two sets within a consistent setup are either disjoint, ex-or one set is a subset of the other".
+That is, because the empty set always fulfills both aspects at the same time (i.e. a singularity).

+* If two distinct sets have one or more elements in common, then one set is a strict subset of the other.

 Note that, because a consistent setup is still a set of sets, each set in such a setup is unique.
 Because of that, and if two distinct sets in a consistent